pantheon-systems/documentation/source/content/email.md

 ### WordPress Password Reset Emails Are Not Delivered

 This happens when the current URL does not match the URL that is stored in the environment's `wp_options` table.
-Password reset emails will not be sent if the URLs do not match.
+Emails will only be sent if the URLs match.
 This also applies to any email sent by WordPress, such as when a new user is added.

 current URL: `https://dev-example.pantheonsite.io/wp-login.php?action=lostpassword`